FREQUENTLY ASKED QUESTIONS

 HOW SOON AFTER GIVING BIRTH CAN I BEGIN EXERCISING?

-If you are healing well and you’re itching to get some movement in before that six week mark (and it’s ok with your provider), I recommend beginning by reconnecting to your core and pelvic floor through a breathing strategy know as the Connection Breath.
+If you are healing well and you’re itching to get some movement in before that six week mark (and if it’s ok with your provider- please check!), I recommend beginning by reconnecting to your core and pelvic floor through a breathing strategy know as the Connection Breath.
 If these are comfortable, you might begin taking short walks and introducing exercises that align with the difficulty of your every-day activities (things like, bodyweight squats, clamshells, heel slides and gentle stretching).

 I typically begin working with new parents at 6 weeks postpartum or beyond.